+1 310 785 4665

 Well-recognized for his tremendous commitment to civic activities, Dean chaired the UCLA School of Public Health Advisory Board, in addition to holding board positions with the California Bar Foundation, the Los Angeles Library Foundation, and the Los Angeles Police Foundation.
 In addition, he served as President of the Board of Fire and Police Pension Commissioners for the city of Los Angeles and is a member of the Executive Advisory Board of the Asian Pacific American Legal Center.
 He also served as President of the Board of Information Technology Commissioners, City of Los Angeles; Member of the Editorial Board for the International Reinsurance Dispute Reporter; Member of the Editorial Advisory Board for Los Angeles Lawyer; Judge Pro Tem of the California Superior Court; Chair of the Antitrust Section of the Los Angeles County Bar Association; and a Member of the Illinois Solar Resources Advisory Panel.

 Dean has authored more than 25 continuing legal education book chapters and articles focusing on a variety of areas, including environment and energy, insurance and reinsurance, and litigation and trial practice, among others.
-With the 2013 edition, Dean has become co-editor of Thompson-Reuter’s classic book on reinsurance, The Law of Reinsurance.
+Dean is the co-editor of Thomson-Reuter's classic book on reinsurance, The Law of Reinsurance.

 Prior to joining Hogan Lovells, Dean was a partner at a leading global law firm.